Your session has timed out

 How long should an ideal resume be?

-Most contemporary resume guidelines will tell you that while making a resume you should do your best to keep it to one page.
+Most contemporary resume guidelines will tell you that while making a resume, you should do your best to keep it to a single page.

-But you don’t want to force it and that isn't true for everyone.
+But will a 2-page resume crush your chances?
+Not necessarily.
+You don’t want to keep relevant experience off your resume.
 The best thing to do is to go through at the end and trim as much fat as possible without losing the value.

 Here are three tips on how to make a resume for a job shorter: